1. How can I Turn a Modest tax-deferred account Into Millions for my Family.

 Also, if your spouse is more than ten years younger than you are, you can use a different life expectancy chart that makes your required distributions even less.
-(This lets the tax-deferred growth continue longer on more money.)
+(This lets the tax-deferred growth continue to earn more money.)

 How does the spousal rollover option work?